gogcom/galaxy-session-tickets-php/README.md

-# GOG Galaxy Encrypted Sesion Tickets
+# GOG Galaxy Encrypted Session Tickets

 GOG Galaxy SDK provieds access to Encrypted Session Tickets, which can be accessed in the games runtime and allow seamless user authenticatication in any third-party backend.